BenjaminRChung/Huddle-App/README.md

 # Huddle Application
-application built to help beginner developers improve quality of code.
+**application built to help beginner developers improve quality of code./** Built to learn new technologies and help programmers :)

 ## Available Scripts